miniBill/witch-awakening/DLCs/Core/Companions.md

 - Has: Anne has Familiar 1, Aether 2, Portal 3, Psycho 3, Digicasting 4, as well as _Beauty Sleep_
 - Quote: _*“Is..Is that Anne?
 How on earth can she sleep like that.
 Is that safe? feel like I should help her out” - An Arcadian student.*_

 Anne is a bit of an oddball.
-Rather than simply being introverted, she’s pretty much outright antisocial seeing no need or reason to bother and actively prefers keeping a smaller friendgroup, but she tries to do right by those that do make that cut.
+Rather than simply being introverted, she’s pretty much outright antisocial seeing no need or reason to bother and actively prefers keeping a smaller friend group, but she tries to do right by those that do make that cut.
 She’s known for sleeping most her days away and not just in her bed, but anywhere she goes, some think she has narcolepsy; but she just enjoys dreams a ton.

 ## Companion: Canday Wesbank